 The two main benefits of a pipe cold cutting machine (clamshell cutter) are convenience and safety.
 There is no production of sparks, flames, or any airborne contamination.
 Additionally, there is no resulting HAZ (heat-affected zone), which can change the properties of the material.

-Both Portable Band Saws and Diamond Wire Saws are powered by hydraulics, so suitable hydraulic power pack and hoses are also needed.
+Decommissioning Saws are powered by hydraulics, therefore as suitable hydraulic power pack and hoses are also needed.
 The diamond wire saws can be attached to a subsea ROV (remotely operated vehicle) to maneuver into position.

 Abrasive Water Jet Cutting

 Abrasive Water Jet Cold Cutting is another method of cutting on-site structures without using a flame or heat.
 This makes the process well-suited to environments where there is a risk of fire or explosion.

 This method uses an incredibly high-water pressure delivered through a small orifice at around 60,000 PSI (4137 bar).
 Within the water is a hard abrasive material, such as garnet, which is crushed so small that it passes through the nozzle of the water jet.
 Abrasive water jet cutting is not done using a hand-held device.
 Instead, the nozzle is mounted onto a carriage that moves across the surface to be cut.